Aam Aadmi Party: 2014 general election

-Delhi Assembly election, 2015
+2015 Delhi Assembly election

 The Delhi state assembly elections for the Sixth Legislative Assembly of Delhi were held on 7 February 2015, as declared by the Election Commission of India.
 The Aam Aadmi Party scored a landslide victory by winning a majority of 67 of the 70 seats.
 The BJP was able to win 3 seats and the Congress party saw all its candidates lose.
 Kejriwal became the Chief Minister for the second time.
 The AAP had started campaigning in Delhi in November 2014 and declared candidates for all 70 seats.

 During the campaign, Kejriwal claimed that the BJP had been trying to bribe AAP volunteers.
 He asked Delhi voters to not deny the bribes offered to them.
 He suggested that voters should accept the bribe from others and yet vote for AAP through the secret ballot in the election.
 The situation caused the Election Commission of India to instruct Kejriwal to desist from breaking laws governing the model code of conduct for elections in India, but the Delhi court then allowed Kejriwal to challenge this.

 The President's Rule was subsequently rescinded and Kejriwal became the Chief Minister of Delhi with six cabinet ministers (Manish Sisodia, Asim Ahmed Khan, Sandeep Kumar, Satyendar Jain, Gopal Rai, and Jitender Singh Tomar).

 Major differences surfaced within the party leadership soon after its victory.
 It created deep fissures between the founding members who had together championed the anti-corruption movement.
 Problems emerged in February 2015 when Yogendra Yadav and Prashanth Bhushan wrote a joint letter to the National Executive, highlighting Kejriwal's tendency to unilateral decision-making, which they alleged had compromised the party's core principle of Swaraj.
 After continued allegations, counter-allegations and several failed attempts at reconciliation between the two sides, Yadav and Bhushan were first removed from the PAC and later from the National Executive after the party's National Council passed a resolution to expel them for their alleged anti-party activities.
 Party leaders refuted accusations made by Yadav and Bhushan at the meeting that the party was murdering democracy and resorting to intimidation.
 In April 2015, Yadav, Bhushan, Anand Kumar, and Ajit Jha were removed from the party.

-Assembly elections, 2017
+2017 State Assembly elections

 For the first time, the AAP contested the 2017 Goa Legislative Assembly election and 2017 Punjab Legislative Assembly election.
 In Goa the AAP could not win any seat, and 38 out of 39 candidates failed to save their security deposits.
 For the 2017 Punjab Legislative Assembly election, the Lok Insaaf Party allied with the AAP.
 This alliance was called the AAP Alliance and was represented on news channels as AAP+.
 It won 22 seats in total, two of which were won by the Lok Insaaf Party and the other twenty by the AAP.